rickmad11/MadInjector-GUI/README.md

 Also note this was only tested on Windows 11 Version 23H2 Build 22631.4317 however it should also work with older Version as well as with Windows 10, but I can not guarantee every feature working on it.

+Oh, I almost forgot to say this, it was my first time doing anything in Qt therefore the code turned out to be terrible, but it works and that is everything I wanted to achieve.

 <img src="https://github.com/user-attachments/assets/3199c267-e470-4582-97df-293885416847" style="margin: -80px 0 0 80px;">

 ---